ilent2/otslm/docs/Utils-Package.rst

 The ``utils`` package defines several non-physical devices which can be used to test calibration or imaging algorithms.
 The :class:`TestDmd` and :class:`TestSlm` classes are
-Showable devices which can be combined with the :class:`TestFarfield` or
+:class:`Showable` devices which can be combined with the :class:`TestFarfield` or
 :class:`TestMichelson` Viewable devices.
+These :class:`Showable`
-These Showable devices implement the same functions as their physical counter-parts, except they store their output to a ``pattern`` property.
-The Viewable devices require a valid TestShowable instance and implement a view function which retrieves the ``pattern`` property from the Showable and simulates the expected output.
+devices implement the same functions as their physical counter-parts, except they store their output to a ``pattern`` property.
+The :class:`Viewable` devices require a valid :class:`TestShowable` instance and implement a view function which retrieves the ``pattern`` property from the :class:`Showable` and simulates the expected output.

 For example usage, see the examples in the :ref:`utils-imaging` section.